Split ticketing means grabbing two tickets for different parts of a journey, instead of the whole trip. Bizarrely, it's often far cheaper.

 The cheapest route depends on your search.
 Don't assume the splits will be the same for a later journey - do a fresh search to make sure.

-Please don't use the tool unless you plan to buy tickets, as we pay for each search.
-Once you've found tickets, the tool takes you to thetrainline.com, which charges a £1.50 booking fee per transaction.
+Please don't use the tool unless you intend to buy tickets, as we pay each time you search.
+Once you've found tickets, the tool takes you to thetrainline.com, which charges a booking fee of 75p for tickets up to £30 and £1.50 for those over, per transaction.
 If you go direct, you'll often be able to book without it.
-But we'd ask you to book via thetrainline.com as without it, we wouldn't be able to run this tool.
+But we would ask you to book via thetrainline.com as without it, we wouldn't be able to do this tool.

 Jumping jiminy!
 Your TicketySplit superpowers only stretch to tickets up to a week in advance, so choose a closer date.
 If we searched any further ahead, we'd trigger a database meltdown.
 And nobody likes melted servers (not even on toast).